slytomcat/http-mock/README.md

 - new item in configuration

 A file is created in subfolder (of current path from witch the service was started) that corresponds to the forwarding URL.
 For example: the requests for forwarding URL: `http://www.example.com/test` will be stored in subfolder `www.example.com_test`.
-The response files will be saved in the subfolder and will contain the rest part of request URL in its name.
-For example: request to `http://localhost:8080/path/to/end-point?id=0` will be saved to file `_path_to_end-point_response_<n>.raw` where `n` is unique number.
+The files with response data will be saved in the subfolder and will contain the rest part of request URL in its name.
+For example: response of request to `http://localhost:8080/path/to/end-point?id=0` will be saved to file `_path_to_end-point_response_<n>.raw` where `n` is unique number.
 Config file is stored with name `config.json` in the same subfolder.
 It is created when service is stopped.

 As each request is handled individually the several requests to the same end-point even with the same parameters will be saved in separate files and the config will have several similar records.
 The requests handled in the almost same time maybe written in different order.
 But matching of the incoming request in `mock` mode is started from the first config record up to the end.
 That why it is highly recommended to review and change the config file created in `proxy` mode before using it in `mock` mode.